luke071/javascript-programming-with-the-lord-of-the-rings/README.md

 ## A unique list of items for the expedition

-A hobbit can only pack one item of each type into his backpack.
+Frodo Baggins can only pack one item of each type into his backpack.
 Help the hobbit create a unique list of items for the expedition.

 Solution: